-To legally take driving lessons, a pupil must be over 17 years of age and hold a valid full/provisional driving licence with the correct address, photograph and signature.
+To legally take driving lessons on the public highway, a pupil must be over 17 years of age and hold a valid full/provisional driving licence with the correct address, photograph and signature.
 In the event of misplacing a licence, it should be disclosed immediately to the driving school.

-The pupil is covered by a fully comprehensive insurance.
+The pupil is covered by fully comprehensive insurance.

-In the event of the pupil having a licence disqualified by the D.V.L.A., it should be disclosed immediately to the driving school.
+In the event of the pupil having a licence disqualified by the D.V.L.A. or police, it should be disclosed immediately to the driving school.
 Failing to inform the driving school of a disqualified/void licence renders the pupil uninsured in the tuition vehicle, so then in the case of an accident, the pupil if driving would be liable for any repair damages, personal injury or loss of earnings.

 It is a legal requirement that you can read a standard number plate in good daylight at 23 metres (67 feet).
 It is your legal responsibility to ensure this is the case, so we recommend you take an eyesight test when you start learning to drive.

 Glasses or contact lenses should be worn if declared as a ’01’ code on the back of the driving licence.